Reproducibility is a cornerstone for trustworthy and robust scientific progress.

 Submission Format

-Submissions should be either a 2-page abstract or a 4-page short paper, excluding references, in the PDF format
+Submissions should be either a 2-page abstract or a 4-page short paper, excluding references, in the PDF format using the IEEE double column template

 Accepted submissions will not appear in the ISC26’s proceedings, but will be published, alongside the presented slides, on the workshop’s webpage, unless explicit opt-out from the authors.